Friedrichshafen Airport: Car

 Friedrichshafen can be reached from all directions via federal highways B30 and B31 which are connected to several motorways such as the A96 from Munich or the A13/A14 from Austria and Switzerland.
 The airport is signposted throughout the city.
 Taxis and rental car agencies are available at the terminal building.

 Train

 Friedrichshafen Airport has its own small railway station named Friedrichshafen Flughafen directly across from the terminal building.
-It is regularly served by local DB Regio and Bodensee-Oberschwaben-Bahn trains, which continue to the city center of Friedrichshafen or the nearest major city, Ulm.
+It is regularly served by local Bodensee-Oberschwaben-Bahn trains, which continue to the city center and the port of Friedrichshafen or the near town, Aulendorf.